omundy/dig345-radical-software/src/content/docs/tutorials/astro-starlight.md

 1. In VS Code, right click the empty area in your Explorer below the project files and choose New File...
 Paste the following path to auto-create the folders and directories for the deploy file: `.github/workflows/deploy.yml` (and can also make these individually).
 Don't forget the perio in front of "github".
 1. Paste the YAML code from https://docs.astro.build/en/guides/deploy/github/ into this new file <!-- also contains these instructions -->
 1. In Github Desktop, commit your work and push it to a new repository on Github.
 Leave it public.
-2. Open the repo web page **Github Desktop > Repository > View on Github**.
+1. Open the repo web page **Github Desktop > Repository > View on Github**.
 Click Settings > Pages.
 Choose GitHub Actions as the Source of your site.
-3. In VS Code, open `astro.config.mjs`
+1. In VS Code, open `astro.config.mjs`
-   1. Set `site` to the GitHub URL of your deployed site.
+   1. Set `site` to the github.io URL for your username.
 For example my username is `omundy`
    1. Set `base` to the name of your repo.
 For example my repo is `dig345-radical-software`

 ```mjs